 - Contribution to the work of an Education Social Worker and Inclusion Manager.

-- Access to an Ansbury personal adviser for careers advice & guidance – guaranteed interviews for Year 11 in the first instance.
+- Access to an independent personal adviser for careers advice & guidance – ‘fast pass’ interviews for Year 11 Pupil Premium students and other year groups.

-- One to one support from a Pupil Premium Learning Mentor – Years 9 & 10.
+- One to One support available from a Pupil Premium Learning Mentor.

 - Financial support for all educational trips and visits available for all Pupil Premium students.